Skip to main content

 Next Topic: Supabase Cheat Sheet

 Serverless compute is a cloud execution model where infrastructure management is abstracted away, allowing developers to deploy code that runs in response to events with automatic scaling and pay-per-use billing.
 The three major providers—AWS Lambda, Azure Functions, and Google Cloud Functions—each offer distinct runtime support, pricing structures, and integration ecosystems, while sharing challenges like cold starts and execution time limits.
-Understanding the nuances of concurrency models, deployment strategies, and observability patterns is critical: a function that cold-starts in 2 seconds might be fine for batch processing but unacceptable for user-facing APIs, and choosing between provisioned concurrency versus SnapStart can mean the difference between 50/month and 500/month in compute costs.
+Since late 2024 and into 2026, the landscape has shifted significantly: Lambda SnapStart now covers Python 3.12+ and .NET 8+ (reducing cold starts to sub-second), Lambda Durable Functions provides code-first multi-step workflows up to one year, Lambda Managed Instances extends the serverless model to EC2 hardware, and a key INIT phase billing change effective August 2025 means optimizing initialization is now directly tied to your compute bill.
+Understanding the nuances of concurrency models, deployment strategies, and observability patterns is critical: a function that cold-starts in 2 seconds might be fine for batch processing but unacceptable for user-facing APIs, and arm64 (Graviton) delivers 17–25% faster cold starts across every runtime at 20% lower cost than x86.

 What This Cheat Sheet Covers